ymadoff/ryba/oozie/server/configure.coffee.md

 # Oozie Server Configure

 *   `oozie.user` (object|string)
-    The Unix Oozie login name or a user object (see Mecano User documentation).
+    The Unix Oozie login name or a user object (see Nikita User documentation).
 *   `oozie.group` (object|string)
-    The Unix Oozie group name or a group object (see Mecano Group documentation).
+    The Unix Oozie group name or a group object (see Nikita Group documentation).

 Example